solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

   both block and account CUs are below 75% of limit (eg., not congested).
   They are
-  currently paying an insignificant prioritization fee; With this proposal, the payers of these transaction would have to consider only paying prioritization fee when truly needed.
+  currently paying an insignificant prioritization fee; With this proposal, the payers of these transactions would have to consider only paying prioritization fee when truly needed.

 - about 6% non-vote transactions in mainnet-beta that set `compute_unit_price`